Did you like reading the story of the Flying Canoe?

-There’s lots of variation.
+There’s lots of variation in the stories.
 One ends with the voyageurs being condemned to fly the canoe through hell and appear in the sky every New Year’s Eve.
 Another is that the devil is the steersman who tries to get the others to break the rules and is thrown out of the canoe by the voyageurs in order to save themselves.

-The 2010 Winter Olympics in Vancouver Opening Ceremony featured a canoe containing a fiddler was lowered from the ceiling—reminding viewers of the legend.
+- The 2010 Winter Olympics in Vancouver Opening Ceremony featured a canoe containing a fiddler which was lowered from the ceiling—reminding viewers of the legend.

-The tale inspired one of the oldest rides at Montreal’s La Ronde amusement park.
-Called La Pitoune, it’s a log flume ride, but overhead is a representation of the flying canoe, with the devil perched behind the terrified men.
-The high bench at the back of the log-cars is therefore referred to as “the devil-seat.”
+- The tale inspired one of the oldest rides at Montreal’s La Ronde amusement park.
+Called La Pitoune, it was a log flume ride, but with a representation of the flying canoe and the devil perched behind the terrified men.
+The high bench at the back of the log-cars was once referred to as “the devil-seat.”
 The ride La Pitoune closed May 2017, having been operating since 1967.